cncf/foundation/KubeWeekly.md

 * No gated content, unless in the webinar section.
 * Articles should be published within the last week.
 Exceptions will be made for good content we missed.

+## Editor requirements:

+Commitment: Half-year (temp)

+* 1-2 hours a week; scanning for content and reviewing submissions (async)
+* Wednesday afternoon for review time, add notes for articles not chosen
+* Kickoff call/1x quarter to touch base
+* Actively contributing to 1x project
+* Ability to have an unbiased/vendor-neutral perspective when choosing/approving articles

 **Types of Content**
 The types of content shared includes but is not limited to: